-First-instance civil claims are generally concluded within six months from the commencement of the proceeding, which includes the following stages.
+First-instance civil claims are generally concluded within six months from the commencement of the proceeding, which includes the following stages:

-starting the proceeding: the civil proceeding starts when the claimant's complaint is registered and filed by the court;

-- notice to the defendant and defence: the defendant will be given notice of the claim, served with a copy of the claimant's statement of claim, within five days of acceptance of the case.
-The defendant must file a statement of defence within 15 days from receipt of notice of the claim and the court must deliver a copy of the statement of defence to the claimant within five days from the date on which it receives it; - evidence submission: the period for evidence submission can be decided either by the parties subject to the court approval or by the court (15 days minimum); - counterclaims (if any): the defendant can file a counterclaim before the end of the period for evidence submission; - hearing: the court will notify the parties and other participants in the action three days before the hearing.
-During the court hearing, the procedure is generally divided into the investigation of the facts and the presentation of arguments; and - rendering judgment: if a judgment is issued immediately after the hearing, the written judgment will be served to the parties within 10 days.
+- Starting the proceeding: the civil proceeding starts when the claimant's complaint is registered and filed by the court. - Notice to the defendant and defence: the defendant will be given notice of the claim, served with a copy of the claimant's statement of claim, within five days of acceptance of the case.
+The defendant must file a statement of defence within 15 days from receipt of notice of the claim and the court must deliver a copy of the statement of defence to the claimant within five days from the date on which it receives it. - Evidence submission: the period for evidence submission can be decided either by the parties subject to the court approval or by the court (minimum of 15 days). - Counterclaims (if any): the defendant can file a counterclaim before the end of the court debate. - Hearing: the court will notify the parties and other participants in the action three days before the hearing.
+During the court hearing, the procedure is generally divided into the investigation of the facts and the presentation of arguments. - Rendering judgment: if a judgment is issued immediately after the hearing, the written judgment will be served to the parties within 10 days.
 If a judgment is issued on a fixed date, the written judgment will be served to the parties immediately after the issuing.